Multigraded Commutative Algebra of Graph Decompositions: Acknowledgements

 Alexander Engstr\"om gratefully acknowledges support from the Miller Institute for Basic Research in Science at UC Berkeley.
 Thomas Kahle was supported by an EPDI Fellowship.
 Seth Sullivant was partially supported by the David and Lucille Packard Foundation and the US National Science Foundation (DMS 0954865).

-The authors are happy to thank the Mittag-Leffler institute for hosting them for the final part of this project, during the program on ``Algebraic Geometry with a View towards Applications''.
+The authors are happy to thank the Mittag--Leffler institute for hosting them for the final part of this project, during the program on ``Algebraic Geometry with a View towards Applications''.
 Johannes Rauh made valuable comments on an earlier version of the manuscript.